What is Woodworm?

-Professional Woodworm Treatment – What Is Involved?
+Professional Woodworm Treatment – What is involved?

 You need to cover electric cables and the cold water storage tank.
 Floorboards must be lifted to get at the undersides and the joists.
 Depending on the situation, your furniture may also have to be dismantled and treated.

-For Fast, Effective Woodworm Treatment, Call OnGuard Pest Control Dublin
+For Fast, Effective Woodworm Treatment, Call OnGuard Pest Control

-For a FREE quotation and advice – call us 01-4511795.
+For a FREE quotation and advice – call us 01-5037787.

 OnGuard Pest Control – Specialists in High-Pressure Woodworm Treatment